California Golden Bears football: 20th century

 In 1905, there were 18 deaths reported as being caused by the play on the field.
 The next year, numerous rule changes were agreed upon by the majority of American schools.
 Berkeley, Stanford, along with other West Coast institutions decided to go in another direction, switching their primary sport to rugby, a sport they considered to be less dangerous.
-During these years, California wielded dominant teams, however the Bears were able to beat Stanford only three times.
-In 1915, due to various causes, including students frustration with those results, the university along with other west coast teams decided to return to American football.

-In 1916, Cal joined the Pacific Coast Conference, which consisted of Cal, Washington, Oregon and Oregon Agricultural (which would later become Oregon State).
-It was also the year when Andy Smith, former coach of Purdue, became Cal's head coach.
-In 1920, Smith produced the first instance of what became known as The Wonder Teams.
+During those years, California wielded dominant teams, however the Bears were able to beat Stanford only three times.
+In 1915, due to various causes, including students frustration with those results, the university along with other West Coast teams decided to return to American football.
+In 1916, Cal joined the Pacific Coast Conference, which consisted of Cal, Washington, Oregon, and Oregon Agricultural (which later became Oregon State).
+In the same year, Andy Smith, former coach of Purdue, became Cal's head coach.
+In 1920, he produced the first example of what was known as The Wonder Teams.